If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

-The tattoo parlor is also required to keep your consent form for up to three years, including your name, the date, and the description of the procedure performed.
+The tattoo parlor also requires you to keep your consent form for up to three years, including your name, the date, and the description of the procedure performed.

-Minors can be tattooed, but only with the written consent of their parents or legal guardians.
+Minors can have tattoos, but only with the written consent of their parents or legal guardians.

-For a minor to be legally tattooed, they must receive the written consent of a parent or legal guardian.
+For a minor to legally have tattoos, they must receive the written consent of a parent or legal guardian.

-In Minnesota, tattooing a minor is completely prohibited.
+In Minnesota, tattooing a minor is completely ban.

 Like Minnesota, it is completely illegal to tattoo a minor.